 The following two charts demonstrate the correlation between the changes in USCI's NAV and the changes in the Benchmark Component Futures Contracts.
-The first chart below shows exhibits the daily movement of USCI's per share NAV versus the daily movement of the SDCI for the 30 valuation day period ended December 29, 2023, the last trading day in December; the second chart below shows the monthly total return of USCI as compared to the monthly value of SDCI for the previous five years and the period ended December 31, 2023.
+The first chart below shows the daily movement of USCI's per share NAV versus the daily movement of the SDCI for the 30 valuation day period ended December 31, 2024.
+The second chart below shows the monthly total returns of USCI as compared to the monthly value of SDCI for the previous five years and the period ended December 31, 2024.